devhausleipzig/git-quiz/quiz.md

 - NWhat parts make up a git project?
 Answer

 - PWhat is correct command to initialize a new git repository ?
+  Answer Thierry

 - RWhat is correct command to stage a new file or add file changes to stage?